-Pregnancy Golf Clothes – What to wear?
+Pregnancy Golf Clothes – What to Wear?

 As with all forms of exercise, it is important for a pregnant woman to be properly dressed for the conditions on the golf course.
 Wear a golf shirt made of lightweight, quick-drying material.
 Avoid wearing a t-shirt under the golf shirt as this will make it harder to remove the golf shirt in case of a sudden shower.
-Also, wear a pair of long pants that are made of a breathable material.
+Also, wear a pair of long pants that are made of breathable material.
 Wear socks that are made of cotton or another soft material.
-Below are out top recommendations
+Below are our top recommendations

 Can I Play Golf While Pregnant?

 Yes.
 Being able to play golf during pregnancy will enhance your feelings of well-being.
 It will give your body a workout and provide you with an opportunity to socialize with friends and strangers alike.
 Plus, you will be spending quality time with your baby, strengthening the bond between you.
-Also, there are very few activities that can improve your short term memory like playing a round of golf.
+Also, there are very few activities that can improve your short-term memory like playing a round of golf.
 There are many health benefits associated with regular golfing.
 It strengthens your heart, increases your circulation, tones up your muscles, and improves your balance and coordination.

 Is It Safe to Play Golf During Pregnancy?

-Yes it is safe to play golf during pregnancy but you should take care of a few things that we have mentioned above.
+Yes, it is safe to play golf during pregnancy but you should take care of a few things that we have mentioned above.